 Pure Barre.
 It is a title that spurs the question, “What is that?” for some and others know that it’s where the magic happens!
-Before you start making any assumptions, Pure Barre is a ballet BARRE based workout, not a bar like you drink at.
+Before you start making any assumptions, a Pure Barre class is a ballet BARRE based workout, not a bar like you drink at.
 It is an exercise class that lasts 55 minutes, and is the fastest, most effective way to change your body.

 According to the Pure Barre website, “In just 55 minutes you will achieve a full-body workout concentrating on the areas women struggle with the most: hips, thighs, seat, abdominals and arms.
 The Pure Barre technique is low-impact, protecting your joints by avoiding any bouncing or jumping.
 Each strength section of the workout is followed by a stretching section in order to create long, lean muscles without bulk.
 The technique works to defy gravity by tapering everything in and lifting it up!

-The concentration involved while taking Pure Barre allows you to block “life” out for the hour, creating the mental benefits similarly obtained by the practice of yoga or meditation.
+The concentration involved while taking a Pure Barre class allows you to block “life” out for the hour, creating the mental benefits similarly obtained by the practice of yoga or meditation.
 A transformed body and a clear head in just one hour—it doesn’t get much better than this.”

 I have been teaching Pure Barre now for four years and adore it.
-What’s crazy is that after all these years of being active, Pure Barre is the one thing I stick with and love.
+What’s crazy is that after all these years of being active, a Pure Barre class is the one thing I stick with and love.
 I grew up playing volleyball and cheering, then got really into doing different exercise classes including spin, and eventually even forced myself to learn to run enough to hobble through a 10k.
 So, to say that I have a mild addiction to exercise is a fact.
 However, the one exercise that I can’t go that long without missing is Pure Barre.

 I am beyond blessed to get to teach at the Pure Barre Birmingham location and adore working with the incredible owners and instructors there.
 Those women are truly beautiful inside and out and have a gift for teaching and inspiring others.
 If you’re ever in Birmingham, come visit us, your first class is free!